ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 **The first step** when starting out a blog is figuring out who's your audience.
 Most people I know skip this step, but it's essential.
 It's easy to blurt out some words and sharing them on your social media.

+It's much harder to create articles that resonate with the people you want to reach.

-To explain how to do this I'll show you how I'm doing it right now for my personal blog.
+To explain how to do this I'll show you how I'm doing it right now for this personal blog.

 Up until now I used this blog to help me think, but for the new year I decided to treat it more seriously.